Ziya-Asgar/09_pandas_project_and_practice_sessions/README.md

 ---

-## Exploratory Data Analysis with Pandas.
+## Exploratory Data Analysis with Pandas

 This project analyzes two centuries of ultramarathon race data, focusing specifically on 50km and 50-mile races in the USA during 2020.